rism-international/marcxml-tools/README.md

   # Moving subfield $d to datafield 852
   - "591$d": "852"
 ```
-You can build much more transform logic with your own classes defined in the lib-folder.
+You can build much more transform logic with your own classes defined in the lib-folder, see below.
 Then you have to declare the class-name in the Yaml-conf.

 ## marcxml --validate
 Validating input-file according to the official standard.